Adaptive Batch Sizes Using Non-Euclidean Gradient Noise Scales for Stochastic Sign and Spectral Descent: Additional Experimental Results

 \subsection{Vision Models}

-This section presents results for the ResNet-18 model trained over the CIFAR-10, comparing the constant batch size baseline ($B=512$) to the proposed adaptive strategy across optimizers, summarized in \cref{tab:cifar10_summary_best_loss}.
-The adaptive strategy both preserves validation accuracy across methods and reduces the number of optimization steps needed to reach the baseline's best accuracy.
+This section presents results for the ResNet-18 model trained over the CIFAR-10, comparing the constant batch size baseline at ($B=256$) and ($B=512$) to the proposed adaptive strategy across optimizers, summarized in \cref{tab:cifar10_summary_best_loss}.
+Compared to the baseline ($B=256$), adaptive batching maintains or improves the validation accuracy for five of the six optimizers, with \msgd being the only exception.
+For the optimizers that reach the baseline threshold, adaptive batching reduces the number of optimization steps by 22.02--72.14\%.
 The reduction is consistent for momentum SGD and sign-based methods, and it is largest for \muon, which also attains the best accuracy among the listed optimizers.